 - Biometric information, such as fingerprints and voiceprints;

 - Internet or online information such as browsing history, and information regarding interaction with our websites, applications, or advertisements;

 - Geolocation data, such as device location, and Internet Protocol (IP) locations;

 - Audio, electronic, visual, thermal, and other similar information such as call and video recordings;

 - Professional or employment-related information, such as work history and prior employer;

-- Inferences based on information about an individual to create a summary about, for example, an individual’s preferences and characteristics.
+- Inferences based on information about an individual to create a summary about the individual’s preferences and characteristics.

-During the past 12 months, we have also disclosed the categories of Personal Data listed above for our business purposes.
-We have not, however, sold Personal Data that is subject to the CCPA’s sale limitations.
+During the past 12 months, we have disclosed with our affiliates, vendors, and regulatory agencies only the Personal Data from the categories listed above required for the processing of our transactions and our business purposes.
+We have not sold Personal Data that is subject to the CCPA’s sale limitations.
 The CCPA defines a "sale" as the disclosure of Personal Data for monetary or other valuable consideration.

 Why We Collect Personal Data and How We Use It

-The purposes for which we collect and use Personal Data depend on, among other things, our relationship or interaction with a specific California resident.
+The purposes for which we collect and use Personal Data depends on, but is not limited to, our relationship or interaction with a specific California resident.
 The table below lists the purposes for which we collect and use Personal Data in different contexts.